awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-disable-subnet-auto-public-ip.md

 **Description**

-The AWSConfigRemediation\-DisableSubnetAutoAssignPublicIP Automation document disables the IPv4 public addressing attribute for the subnet you specify\.
+The AWSConfigRemediation\-DisableSubnetAutoAssignPublicIP runbook disables the IPv4 public addressing attribute for the subnet you specify\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-DisableSubnetAutoAssignPublicIP)